laurentsuch/foundationshades/README.md

 **Lightness** (L) is also on a scale of 0 being black, and 100% being white.

+## How Values are Captured:
+CIELAB was used to color grab a foundation shade/color through an image, giving its resulting hex code (web color), HSV, and HSL values.
+There is a slight distinct difference between color in person and a color shown on a screen for example, but not to an extent for it to be a noticeable and great effect on the results since we pay more importance on extreme values.

 ## Data Analysis:
 I created a dashboard using Tableau that can aid consumers in deciding which brands  have best range of shades, especially those that cater specifically towards women of color.
 I also paired this project with a paper for my marketing class, in which I did a consumer and product analysis for ItCosmetics (a brand notorious for providing low shade ranges).